NurulAis/Capstone-C241-PS081/README.md

 This project is powered by a dedicated team of seven members:

 - **Machine Learning**:
-  - Nunu
+  - Zakaria Nur A
-  - Zakaria
+  - Nurul Aisyah
-  - Naya
+  - Nayya Kamila Putri Y

 - **Cloud Computing**:
-  - Adam
+  - Adam Putra Berlin
-  - Awwa
+  - Aini Awwaliya M

 - **Mobile Development**:
-  - Hafidz
+  - M. Hafidz Arrahman
-  - Raihan
+  - M. Raihan Valentino

 ## How to Use 🚀